Jim Colclough

-James Michael Colclough (Pronounced: COAL-claw) (March 31, 1936 – May 16, 2004) was an American football flanker-split end, member of the original Boston Patriots team in the American Football League (AFL) and later head coach of the Division III Boston State College football team.
-Known as Coleslaw, a spin off his last name, Colclough played college football at Boston College, one season as a defensive back in the Canadian Football League (CFL) with the Montreal Alouettes in 1959 and nine more with the Patriots from 1960 to 1968, including the AFL's inaugural 1960 season.
+James Michael Colclough (/'koʊlklɔː/ KOHL-klaw) (March 31, 1936 – May 16, 2004) was an American football flanker-split end, member of the original Boston Patriots team in the American Football League (AFL) and later head coach of the Division III Boston State College football team.
+Known as Coleslaw, a spin-off his last name, Colclough played college football at Boston College, one season as a defensive back in the Canadian Football League (CFL) with the Montreal Alouettes in 1959 and nine more with the Patriots from 1960 to 1968, including the AFL's inaugural 1960 season.

 In 2009, Colclough was named to the Patriots' 1960s All-Decade Team.
 His 17.7-yards average per reception ranks third in franchise history and his 39 touchdown catches are fourth on its all-time list.

 Among receivers, Colclough was one of the premier deep threats in Patriots history.
 His ten receptions for touchdowns and 21.7 yards per reception in 1962 earned him a spot on the East Division All-Star team.
-His career highlights included a seven-reception, 142-yard, two-touchdown performance in a 45-17 romp over the Denver Broncos on Sept.
-16, 1961 at Nickerson Field.
+His career highlights included a seven-reception, 142-yard, two-touchdown performance in a 45-17 romp over the Denver Broncos on September 16, 1961, at Nickerson Field.
 Overall, he had 283 receptions for 5,001 yards and 39 touchdowns in his AFL career.